 During running, much weight is put on the shoes of the heavy runners, so they should be made of high-quality materials, which make them durable.
 AHAR rubber, TPU overlays, the EVA or Phylon midsole, synthetic overlays make the shoe durable so that it lasts longer.

-Neutral Running Shoes For Half Marathon & Marathon Training & Long Distance
+For Half Marathon & Long Distance

-Neutral running shoes are designed for a neutral pronation.
 They should give you enough stability and cushioning because comfort is the key in long-distance running.

 – Speed & Comfort